 Our favorite drones began shipping with a few self-flying modes to enhance our flights.
-The most popular mode today is the Follow-Me function.
+The most popular mode today is the Follow-me function.
 There are different ways to implement a following mode, but there are few ways to initiate it.

 We would like to pose that true autonomous flight does not take place until the drone or flight system decides where and when to fly without direct human input.

-We are not expecting full AI here, not yet at least, we fully accept a flight system that accepts scheduling, for example.
+We are not expecting full AI here, not yet at least, we fully appreciate a flight system that accepts scheduling, for example.
 We are going to fall back on farming and security a lot today, they’re easy examples to work with.

 A farmer could program a drone to survey the fence line every day starting at 6am.
 I’d even go so far as to allow the drone to have its flight path programmed ahead of time, but that drone will need to operate entirely without pilot interaction to qualify as autonomous in my books.

 Thing is, good autonomy would change the game.
 Instead of flying at 6am, what if the drone knew to fly when the sun came up.
-Don’t forget to add some intelligence to consider the time of day, ambient light and the weather before take-off.
+Don’t forget to add some intelligence to consider the time of day, ambient light, and the weather before take-off.